Who is the visa for?

 Highly skilled professional and tradesperson with an occupation in demand in Australia wish to migrate.

-A temporary visa permits you along with your dependant family members to reside in Regional Australia for a period 4 years, you’ll be eligible to apply for the permanent subclass 887 visa after two years from the visa grant provided you have lived in Regional Australia physically for 2 years in aggregate and worked one year full time (35 hours) or part time equivalent in any occupation.
+A temporary visa permits you along with your dependant family members to reside in Regional Australia for a period 5 years, you’ll be eligible to apply for the permanent subclass 887 visa after 3 years from the visa grant provided you have lived in Regional Australia physically and earn at least $53,900 per annum in any occupation.
 You are able but not limited to:

 - Work and live in Australia through the duration of the visa.